Howardkhh/MVATeam1/README.md

 ### 2.5 (Optional) Download our data

 We use an auxiliary dataset (https://www.kaggle.com/datasets/nelyg8002000/birds-flying) to augment our data during training.
 We have uploaded our dataset to the Google Drive.
-For detailed usage, please see class: MVAPasteBirds in MVATeam1/mmdet/datasets/pipelines/transforms.py .
+For detailed usage, please refer to the class: `MVAPasteBirds` in `MVATeam1/mmdet/datasets/pipelines/transforms.py`.
 It can be downloaded by the following commands:

 ```bash
 cd data